lmmsma/LRd-code/README.md

 computejacobians.m: Compute one Jacobian per BCL (call jacobian_cd from within a loop).

 dirder_mod.m: Commented out one line that echoed a quantity to the screen.

+---
+computejacobians: moved "save" command to inside the for loop, which is more convenient in case of a crash.

+compute_obsv_ctrb.m: Computes and plots observable and controllable eigenvalues for LRd Jacobians, for different choices of measurement and control input.
+Values are computed for the default (unscaled) and pseudo-normalized (scaled) systems.
+Create a folder called OCvalues before running the script for the first time.